Emit07/shortener/README.md

 * [x] `node-fetch`
 * [x] `body-parser`

 You will also need an api key to shorten the urls.
-By default it is using the [bitly api](https://dev.bitly.com/ "bitly api"), you can find a plan [here](https://bitly.com/pages/pricing/v1?utm_content=pricing&utm_source=organic&utm_medium=dev-site&utm_campaign=website&utm_cta=web2-blank-pricing-dev-site-getstarted-getenterprise-getenterprise "get a plan")
+By default it is using the [bitly api](https://dev.bitly.com/ "bitly api"), you can find a plan [here](https://bitly.com/pages/pricing/v1?utm_content=pricing&utm_source=organic&utm_medium=dev-site&utm_campaign=website&utm_cta=web2-blank-pricing-dev-site-getstarted-getenterprise-getenterprise "get a plan").

 After you get an api key, you can either set the environment variable or hardcode it into the script if you are not planning to share.